July 08, 2021 5 min read

 Aegean blue Sateen sheets Organic Cotton Bedding blue

-Like sateen weave, percale fabric is a category of cotton distinguished by its weave.
-However, percale follows a tight, grid-like weave.
-This material abides by a one-yarn-under, one-yarn-over technique.
+When it comes to sateen versus percale, percale fabric is a category of cotton that’s also distinguished by its unique weave type.
+So what is percale weave? percale follows a tight, grid-like weave that abides by a one-yarn-under, one-yarn-over technique.
 The result?
 A lightweight, breathable, ultra-durable textile.

 Organic Bedding